 The required documentation when obtaining an LEI varies depending on the entity’s country of origin.
-In order to ensure high-quality data in the LEI database, a Local Operating Unit (LOU) will validate the information provided against the entity’s local business registry.
+To ensure high-quality data in the LEI database, a Local Operating Unit (LOU) will validate the information provided against the entity’s local business registry.

-The LEI system was created in response to the 2008 Global Financial Crisis and is aimed at improving transparency in financial data systems.
+The LEI system was created in response to the 2008 Global Financial Crisis and aims to improve transparency in financial data systems.
 At present, there are several methods of identifying entities across various markets and countries.
-However the Global LEI System (GLEIS), will ensure just one standard system that’s available for everyone worldwide.
+However, the Global LEI System (GLEIS), will ensure just one standard system available for everyone worldwide.

 Information required to register an LEI

 One of the key benefits of the Legal Entity Identifier is the verification of the data and annual LEI renewals.
 This ensures trustworthy high-quality data.

 The quality of this data means that firms can rely on it to reduce counterparty risk and improve their operational efficiencies.

 The ISO 17442 standard specifies the minimum reference data (Level 1 data),

 - The official name of the legal entity, as recorded in the official registers.

 - The registered address of that legal entity.